Taiwanese indigenous peoples: Collective

 The Ming Dynasty sailor Chen Di, in his Record of the Eastern Seas (1603), identifies the indigenous people of Taiwan as simply "Eastern Savages" (東番 (Dongfan)), while the Dutch referred to Taiwan's original inhabitants as "Indians" or "blacks", based on their prior colonial experience in what is currently Indonesia.

-Beginning nearly a century later, as the rule of the Qing Empire expanded over wider groups of people, writers and gazetteers recast their descriptions away from reflecting degree of acculturation, and toward a system that defined the indigenous relative to their submission or hostility to Qing rule.
-Qing used the term "raw/wild/uncivilized" (生番) to define those people who had not submitted to Qing rule, and "cooked/tamed/civilized" (熟番) for those who had pledged their allegiance through their payment of a head tax.
+Beginning nearly a century later, as the rule of the Qing Empire expanded over wider groups of people, writers and gazetteers recast their descriptions away from reflecting degree of acculturation and toward a system that defined the indigenous relative to their submission or hostility to Qing rule.
+Qing used the term "raw (meaning unfamiliar, wild, or uncivilized)" (生番) to define those people who had not submitted to Qing rule and "cooked (meaning familiar, tamed, or civilized)" (熟番) for those who had pledged their allegiance through their payment of a head tax.
 (Note: In the case of travel writings, the Qing literati use of "raw" and "cooked" are closer in meaning to "unfamiliar" and "familiar", on the basis of culture/language and interaction with Han settlers.)
-According to the standards of the Qianlong Emperor and successive regimes, the epithet "cooked" was synonymous with having assimilated to Han cultural norms, and living as a subject of the Empire, but it retained a pejorative designation to signify the perceived cultural lacking of the non-Han people.
+According to the standards of the Qianlong Emperor and successive regimes, the epithet "cooked" was synonymous with having assimilated to Han cultural norms and living as a subject of the Empire, but it retained a pejorative designation to signify the perceived cultural lacking of the non-Han people.
 This designation reflected the prevailing idea that anyone could be civilized/tamed by adopting Confucian social norms.

-In English, these peoples have also been called Formosans, Native Taiwanese, and Austronesian Taiwanese.
-The name Gaoshan is also the official label for all indigenous Taiwanese in the People's Republic of China, though indigenous Taiwanese people dislike this label as Gaoshan means high mountain and it disregards plains indigenous.
+In English these peoples have also been called Formosans, Native Taiwanese, and Austronesian Taiwanese.
+The name Gaoshan is also the official label for all indigenous Taiwanese in the People's Republic of China, though indigenous Taiwanese people dislike this label, as it means "high mountains" and disregards plains indigenous.